-- Want to capture the app user's attention?
-You can use permission-based push notifications to get the mobile app user's attention when they're not active in your app.
+- Use permission-based push notifications to get the mobile app user's attention when they're not active in your app.

-- Are you interested in reaching your user's inbox?
-Mobile app inbox-only messages reach your entire app audience and provide users with the convenience to store messages for later use.
+- Mobile app inbox-only messages reach your entire app audience and provide users with the convenience to store messages for later use.
 Use them to deliver rich, full-page content inside of your app that can be stored within an inbox for a specified amount of time.

-- Want to leverage user actions and behaviors?
-When you send an in-app message, users will see it when they are actively using the mobile app.
+- When you send an in-app message, users will see it when they are actively using the mobile app.

-- Do you want to quietly update your app?
-Data-only notifications update background data in the app.
+- Data-only notifications update background data in the app.
 The data payload is sent to the device but is not shown to the user.

 Mobile user roles

-In most Acoustic Campaign organizations, there are different user roles that help set up, create, and send mobile app messages and notifications.
-These user roles are typically the organization administrator, developer, and marketer.
+In most Campaign organizations, there are different user roles that help set up, create, and send mobile app messages and notifications.

 - Builds the mobile app, including any customization for Universal Behavior (UB) events in the app